ibm-bluemix-mobile-services/bms-samples-hellotodo-advanced/README.md

 In Xcode, click **Product > Run**.

 Android:
+In Android click run and select a device.

 The helloTodoAdvanced sample is a single view application with a simple list of to do items.
 If you previously added data through your web application, you will see the data is automatically pulled into the application.